 The first practical use of the TENG will be in providing power to small automatic weather stations installed in inhospitable areas of the planet to measure the rate of fall and depth of snow as well as of course the direction and speed of the wind.

-Didn't you get a little cold too?
+Haven't you felt a little cold too?

 The complete paper published on nano-energy